rantirules/New_ML/README.md

 # New_ML
-### Using ScikitLearn, matplotlib and pandas to create a simple linear regression to understand the relationship between movie budget and worldwide gross income
+### Using Python to create a simple linear regression to understand the relationship between movie budget and worldwide gross income